KathrinKoenig/QuantumTopologicalDataAnalysis/README.md

 To distinguish topoligical spaces based on the connecitvity of k-dimensional simplicial complexes, Betti numbers are used.
 We implemented an algorithm on IBM's quantum computeres to find these Betti numbers.

-A detailed destricttion can be found in the explanatory notebook.
+A detailed description can be found in the explanatory notebook.

 ### Authors